tannal/tannal.glitch.me/story.md

 I know how to sing.

-I interned at internet company doing collabrative software.
+I interned at an internet company doing collabrative software.

 I programmed.